Spanish 1, 2, 3, A, AP Spanish Language

 Eileen Vanderheyden combines a strong passion for mathematics and its role in opening doors to motivate and inspire learners and creates a fun and challenging learning environment.
 With a BA and MA in mathematics , she is a dynamic, resourceful teaching professional with a genuine interest in students’ cognitive and social growth.
 Ms. Vanderheyden also enjoys writing, singing in Cantigas Women’s Choir, theater and world travel.
 Eileen is proud of having visited all 50 states and will be visiting her 7th continent, Antarctica, in 2018.
 Eileen has found that, by incorporating her other “loves” into her mathematics classes, she is able to lead students to understand why Pythagoras said, “There is geometry in the humming of strings, there is music in the spacing of the spheres.”

 In 2006, Holly Walker left her hometown of Huntington Beach, CA for Wagner College on Staten Island.
 There, she got a taste for international travel—a semester in Rome, two weeks in Kenya—and decided to keep going.
-After graduating with a BA in English (and a few minors in Italian and Comparative Literature), she joined the Peace Corps in Moldova, then continued to live abroad as an English teacher in Indonesia and Mexico.
-But the lure of the east coast was too strong, so she returned to the area in 2016 and found The Hudson School through a friend.
-In her spare time, she practices ju-jitsu at her dojo in Brooklyn and reads voraciously.
+After graduating with a BA in English (and a few minors in Italian and Comparative Literature), she joined the Peace Corps as an English Educator in Moldova, then continued to live abroad as an English teacher in Indonesia and Mexico.
+She returned to the east coast in 2016 and found The Hudson School through a friend.
+In her spare time, she practices Ju Jitsu at Bay Ridge Dojo in Brooklyn and reads voraciously.
 Travel remains a passion, as well as linguistics.
 Spanish is her strongest language, but she can pull out Italian, Romanian, and some Russian when necessary.
 She believes that education is the most effective tool for bettering the world, and is thrilled to continue her work in this field as an administrator.

-Middle School Counselor, ISP Coordinator, Community Service 8 , Health 7-G, Health 8
+Middle School Counselor, ISP Coordinator, Health 7-G, Health 8

 Ms. Ritsuko Yokota is an experienced language teacher, having worked in middle and high schools in both Japan and the U.S. She received her MA in Japanese Studies from Kobe College and has an extensive range of experience in teaching Japanese to both children and adults.
 Ms. Yokota joined The Hudson School in 2001.
 She specializes in an immersive method of teaching in which English is not used in class and learners are exposed to the language directly.
 She is also actively involved in a project developing Japanese language curriculum and textbooks, using her extensive experience in editing textbooks and teaching.
 Ms. Yokota enjoys teaching popular Japanese culture such as anime and traditional culture and customs, including Ikebana flower arranging, calligraphy and the art of tea ceremony.

-Art Department Chair (acting), Art 6 , Foundations of Art: History & Practice, Photoshop 1, Photoshop 2, After-school Coordinator
+Art Department Chair, Art 6 , Foundations of Art: History & Practice, Digital Imaging 1, 2, After-school Coordinator

 Peter Ziebel teaches art and photography and is the school’s After-School Coordinator.
 Since joining Hudson’s faculty in 2002, he has coached basketball, served as a high school advisor and grade-level coordinator, directed or assisted in the production of the school’s middle and high school yearbooks and literary magazines, managed email communications to parents, trained faculty in the use of new technology, and taught cooking, creative writing, computers and, for one semester, seventh grade boys health.
 Before to coming to The Hudson School, Peter was a freelance photographer and children’s book author.
 He has taught photography at the college level and in a popular adult class at the Hoboken Historical Museum.
 His work has been exhibited there and at a number of other venues in the metropolitan area.
 These days, his work can be seen on his daily photoblog: www.kingnopa.net.